all-coder/archive/README.md

 # archive
-A repository for storing media
+A repository for storing media and other assets.